What You’ll Learn 🎥

 camera IP: 192.168.10.0 / set computer to 192.168.10.XXX

 The subnet is always 255.255.255.0.
-This is the default for the currently available cameras.
-Please refer to the Photron camera manual for further information about the default IP address.
-Please enter
+This is the standard for currently available cameras.
+Please refer to the Photron camera manual for specific default IP address details.

 Camera IP reset (factory default)